owid/owid-grapher/README.md

 gunzip < /tmp/owid_chartdata.sql.gz | mysql -D owid
 ```

-Since the full data_values table (including everything we haven't visualized yet) is really big (>10GB), we don't currently have an export for it.
+Since the full data_values table (including everything we haven't visualized yet) is really big (>10GB uncompressed), we don't currently have an export for it.
 If you'd like a copy please [contact us](mailto:jaiden@ourworldindata.org).

 Once you have your database ready, run `yarn dev` and head to `localhost:8000`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".